Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

 Continue normal Boston Fern care

-If your new Boston Ferns are now in fresh potting mix then you can care for them as you would your mother Boston Fern.
+If your new plants are now in fresh potting mix then you can care for them as you would your mother plant.
 If you’ve chosen to grow the roots a little more in water first, then you want to refresh that water every couple of days and repot into potting mix once the roots reach a good few inches in length.